Monitor Jenkins infrastructure for performance and health.

 This extension delivers dashboards, screens and metrics metadata that bring context to the signals received from the Jenkins plugin.

-DDU cost above does not include any possible Log events or Custom events triggered by the extension.
-For more information on this, please visit the DDU log event cost and DDU custom event cost pages.
+The DDU cost above does not include any possible log events or custom events that are triggered by the extension.
+For more information, see DDU events.

-When activating your extension using monitoring configuration, you can limit monitoring to one of the feature sets.
-To work properly the extension has to collect at least one metric after the activation.
+When activating your extension using a monitoring configuration, you can limit monitoring to one of the feature sets.
+To work properly, the extension has to collect at least one metric after the activation.

 In highly segmented networks, feature sets can reflect the segments of your environment.
 Then, when you create a monitoring configuration, you can select a feature set and a corresponding ActiveGate group that can connect to this particular segment.